-I want to start this post by saying I’m not a psychiatrist or a physician—if you have a medical condition, you really need to consult these professionals and not rely on Internet posts to meet your needs.
+I want to start this post by saying I’m not a psychiatrist or a physician-if you have a medical condition, you really need to consult these professionals and not rely on Internet posts to meet your needs.
+If you find some of what I’ve written down helpful then great.
+Similarly, if you wish to try alternative methods, such as CBD or Cannabis gummies that’s good too, in the end, discover what is right for you.
 That said, a number of people have contacted me in the past about how I deal with stress and depression on a daily basis.
-I thought about the issue for a long time—several months, in fact.
+I thought about the issue for a long time-several months, in fact.

 Most people have sources of stress in their environment.
 Mine comes from trying to juggle book schedules, outside work, and family needs all at the same time.
 Planting and harvest seasons often conflict with book needs and vice-versa.
 Not meeting all of my requirements can lead to depression.
 Every person faces these sorts of issues and I’m not any different.

 Under normal circumstances, someone can turn to friends or find other ways to deal with their problems.
 I use these same techniques myself.
 A good friend is the best balm to heal a crushed spirit.
+They can even give you some invaluable advice along the way and they may even have ideas that you’ve never thought of before, like deciding to buy CBD oil in your area to help relieve any stressful emotions that you’re experiencing.
+There are so many ideas that are available for you to try, and leaning on your friends for moral support is one of the best things that you can do.
 However, I also rely on other techniques that you could find helpful, which is the emphasis of my post today.
 In order to deal with these issues I use my MIND:

-- Meditation: I’ll spend time talking with God or focusing on the beauty around me.
+- Meditation and Yoga: I’ll spend time talking with God or focusing on the beauty around me.
 Sometimes it helps to count the wonderful things in my life or to see that a single bad thing isn’t nearly problematic when viewed from the perspective of twenty good things.
 To meditate in this way means turning one’s thoughts outward and seeing the world outside the gloom of the current turmoil.
+I also like to do yoga whenever I get the chance.
+It helps me relax and it’s a great form of exercise too.
+I’ve found an online yoga teacher training 2020 course that looks interesting and I would love to be able to teach yoga for my full-time job.
+If you haven’t tried either meditation or yoga as a way to deal with stress, I highly recommend you do so.

 Immersion: Focusing all my attention on some positive activity often helps me forget about the problems I’m having for a while.
 Often, my subconscious mind will continue to work on the problem and by the time I’ve finished the positive activity, I have an answer for the issue that’s causing stress.
 Immersing myself in something and then seeing a successful result helps create a positive environment in which to work on the issue that is causing stress.
 Often, I find that a creative activity works best because I can get so fully immersed in it that I don’t even think about anything outside of that activity.